 Backup & Rollback

-Deploy Forge automatically backs up your theme before each deployment, allowing you to instantly restore previous versions if something goes wrong.
+The Deploy Forge WordPress plugin can automatically back up your theme before each deployment, allowing you to restore previous versions if something goes wrong.
+Backups are managed entirely within WordPress on your server.

 Automatic Backups

-When Create backups is enabled (recommended), Deploy Forge:
+When Create backups is enabled in the plugin settings (recommended), Deploy Forge:

 1. Creates a ZIP archive of your current theme directory